Amtrak CEO calls fatal derailment a 'wake-up call'

 "It's not acceptable that we are involved in these kinds of accidents.
 We are terribly sorry to the people that are involved," Richard Anderson said.

-Instead, that segment of tracks in DuPont, Washington, had centralized traffic control (CTC), Dinh-Zarr said.
+Instead, that segment of tracks in DuPont, Washington, had centralized traffic control, Dinh-Zarr said.

 "CTC cannot enforce speed restrictions on a train like PTC can," she said.
 "The locomotive was in the process of getting a system of PTC installed but it was not yet functional."

-Now, both victims' families and officials are perplexed about why the tragedy happened.
+Now, victims' families and officials are perplexed about why the tragedy happened.

 "There are a thousand unanswered questions about this right now," said Washington Gov. Jay Inslee, referring to the accident.
 "One of the questions is, could that speed control have made a difference?
 We don't know that for sure at the moment either."

--- Two people had been in the cab in the front locomotive during the crash, she said.
-The engineer was joined by a conductor who was learning the new route, she said.
-Amtrak's Anderson said that is not unusual.

--- Data recorders from the front and rear locomotives have been recovered, Dinh-Zarr said.
-Cameras from the train were damaged and have been sent to Washington, D.C. to see whether video can be retrieved.

-Two of the victims were identified as Jim Hamre and Zack Willhoite, the Rail Passengers Association said.
-They were riding the first trip on the new service route.
+Two of the victims were identified as Jim Hamre, 61, and Zack Willhoite, 35, the Rail Passengers Association said.
+They wanted to experience the first trip on the new service route.

 The two friends traveled to ride trains together, CNN affiliate KIRO reported.
 They were also members of All Aboard Washington, a rail advocacy group in their home state.